-- 5 Part A assesses the domestic legal and administrative framework of the reviewed jurisdiction by reviewing the (a) parent entity filing obligation, (b) the scope and timing of parent entity filing, (c) the limitation on local filing obligation, (d) the limitation on local filing in case of surrogate filing and (e) the effective implementation. - 6.
-Finland has primary law and secondary laws in place for implementing the BEPS Action 13 minimum standard, establishing the necessary requirements, including the filing and reporting obligations.
-5 Guidance has also been published.
-6
+5. Part A assesses the domestic legal and administrative framework of the reviewed jurisdiction by reviewing the (a) parent entity filing obligation, (b) the scope and timing of parent entity filing, (c) the limitation on local filing obligation, (d) the limitation on local filing in case of surrogate filing and (e) the effective implementation.

+6. Greece has primary law (hereafter the "Act") and secondary law (the "regulations") in place to implement the BEPS Action 13 minimum standard, establishing the necessary requirements, including the filing and reporting obligations.5 Guidance has also been published.6